TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/57 - Philemon/Philemon 1/Philemon 1.15.md

 ---

-For perhaps he was therefore parted [from thee] for a season, that thou shouldest have him for ever;
+For perhaps he was therefore separated from you for a while, that you would have him forever,